ibm-cloud-docs/Cloudant/getting-started.md

     you're presented with the {{site.data.keyword.cloud_notm}} dashboard.
     {: note}

-2. Type `Cloudant` in the Search bar and click to open it:
+2. Type `Cloudant` in the Search bar and click to open it.

 3. Select an offering and an environment.